sapa/spa-specifications/identities.md

 ### Appellations

-The CIDOC-CRM has one main class (`E41 Appellation`) and several subclasses (`E35 Title`, `E35 Title`, `E44 Place Appellation`, `E82 Actor Appellation`, ...) to document appellations.
-Here the subclasses are used in respect to the type of entity that is described.
+The CIDOC-CRM has one main class (`E41 Appellation`) and several subclasses to document appellations.
+Here subclasses are only used if they express a specific form of appellation in respect to the type of entity that is described (`E35 Title`, `E48 Place Name`).
 However, in all cases the structure is the same and as appellations are never used for more than one entity, they are modeled as blank nodes.

 `rdfs:Label` is additionally used for the most common appellation in order to facilitate database requests that are not primarily interested in appellations.